topherbc/Java-Academy-Spring-25/week-10/class/day-3/day-3-objectives.md

 33. The body keeps the score by Bessel van der Kolk
 34. Permission to Feel by marc brackett
 35. How to win friends and influence people by Dale Carnegie
-36. "Walls in our head" Стіни в моїй голові by Володимир Станчишин
+36. "Walls in my head by Volodymyr Stanchyshyn" Стіни в моїй голові by Володимир Станчишин
 37. The Green Mile by Stephen King
+38. If We Can Put a Man on the Moon by William D. Eggers  John O'Leary
-38. The Art Of Fighting by Bradley Allen Fiske
+39. The Art Of Fighting by Bradley Allen Fiske
-39. Classroom of the Elite by Shōgo Kinugasa
+40. Classroom of the Elite by Shōgo Kinugasa
-40. Bridge of Terabitha
+41. Bridge of Terabitha
-41. Breakfast of Champions by Kurt Vonnegut
+42. Breakfast of Champions by Kurt Vonnegut
-42. The phoenix project by George Spafford, Gene Kim, Kevin Behr
+43. The phoenix project by George Spafford, Gene Kim, Kevin Behr
+44. Nonviolent Communication by Marshall B. Rosenberg

+Today's Objectives

+1. DataManagers
+2. DataAccessObject DAO's
+3. All CRUD operations in JDBC
+4. Setting and retrieving env variables

+Agenda Today

+1. Icebreaker
+2. YU Break
+3. Intro
+4. Demo DataMangers and DAO's
+5. Group Exercise
+6. Lunch
+7. Exercises
+8. Break
+9. Exercises
+10. Recap and Q&A